giserh/PySlope/README.md

             This option toggles whether or not you would like the workspace to be saved as an image in your directory Default - .tiff

+    ##EXTRA OPTIONS##
+            These options does not affect the actual calcuations of the various FOS methods, instead they are more like preferences.

+    vslices = 100
+            This option takes an integer and wraps the different amount of slices calculated into bundles to display to the terminal. vslices = 100 will display to the terminal when 100 slices has been calculated..
+This is a good option to show the progress.